Dec 21, 2020

 In most cases, audio equipment should be stored in a dry place.
 If there is a lot of humidity or moisture, it can lead to corrosion on audio equipment, as well as hurt how they will work over time.
 Keep equipment off the ground and potentially covered with some sort of casing or in a container.
 Storing at room temperature is also a good idea.
 If it is too cold or too hot, it could damage the equipment and it may not even work until it reaches a more neutral temperature.

 With how expensive some audio equipment can be, it makes sense to want to make the most of them.
-If you follow the tips and guidelines outlined in this article, you will surely be able to extend the life of your audio equipment, and ensure the sound quality remains high-quality for longer.
+If you follow the tips and guidelines outlined in this article, you will surely be able to extend the life of your audio equipment for your video production, and ensure the sound quality remains high-quality for longer.

 Ashley Lipman is an award-winning writer who discovered her passion for providing knowledge to readers worldwide on topics closest to her heart — all things digital.
 Since her first high school award in creative writing, she continues to deliver awesome content through various niches touching the digital sphere.